Zinkelburger/x45s/Readme.md

 `bagged` The player dealt and was bagged.
 They are forced to bid.
 There are no parameters, as if you are bagged then no one else has bid.

 `playCard` (the player can choose a card to play from their hand.
 They are passed the vector of cards played so far this hand)

-`takeCardInput(std::string inp)` can be used for testing purposes, to give a player a predetermined hand

 ### Player's non virtual functions
 dealCard is called by x45s to push back cards to the hand.